Health insurance in South Africa

 Pregnancy and childbirth in South Africa

-If you’re an expatriate and you’re pregnant in South Africa, your pregnancy can be managed in a hospital (we recommend private practice), by a gynecologist or obstetrician.
-To find the obstetrician or gynecologist who will follow you throughout your pregnancy, we recommend you contact other expatriates who have given birth in South Africa.
-They can give you contacts they trust completely.
+If you’re an expatriate and you’re pregnant in South Africa, your pregnancy can be managed in a hospital, by a gynecologist or obstetrician.
+Mondassur strongly recommends that you turn to the more competent private medical sector.
+To find your obstetrician or gynecologist who will follow you throughout your pregnancy.
+We also recommend that you get in touch with other expatriates who have given birth in South Africa.
+They’ll be able to give you contacts you can trust and advice on choosing the right doctors.

-Your choice of gynecologist or obstetrician will determine the hospital or clinic in which you give birth.
-If you prefer to choose the hospital where you want to give birth, you will automatically be affiliated with a doctor or gynecologist.
+Your choice of gynecologist and obstetrician will determine the hospital or clinic in which you give birth.
+If you prefer to choose the hospital where you give birth, you will automatically be affiliated with a doctor or gynecologist.

-In South Africa, Caesarean sections are more common than natural childbirth, so you’ll almost certainly be offered a Caesarean section, and don’t hesitate to make it clear that you want to give birth naturally.
+In South Africa, Caesarean section is more common than natural childbirth.
+So you’ll almost certainly be offered a Caesarean section, and don’t hesitate to specify that you’d like to give birth naturally (if that’s your choice).

 Examples of average maternity-related costs